 top of page

-I learned journalism basics at Michigan State University; later there were a couple good years at Queens University of Charlotte in North Carolina, where I grappled with new ways to tell true stories.
-Fact: I'm not above confessing my petty crimes and bad decisions in memoir
+I learned journalism basics at Michigan State University; later studied at Queens University of Charlotte in North Carolina, where I received an MFA and grappled with new ways to tell true stories.
+Fact: I'm not above confessing my own bad decisions in memoir

 In my hometown they've been publishing a newspaper, the Traverse City Record-Eagle, for 165 years.
 It's delivered daily to readers in the wilds of northern Michigan where snow sometimes drifts over our mailboxes.
-The newspaper employs one investigative reporter.
-Me.
+I freelance some investigative stories and write a column.

-Beginnings matter.
-I'm a Detroit baby — it's complicated — and I'm still trying to solve my own personal mystery.
+Beginnings matter, in writing and life.
+I'm a Detroit baby — it's complicated — trying to solve my own personal mystery.
 In the meantime, Go Lions.

 bottom of page